-Our master of science in nursing program offers specialization options that include clinical nurse leader, systems leadership health care quality; and advanced practice specialties in nurse midwifery, pediatric primary care, pediatric acute care, adult-older adult primary care, and adult-older adult acute care.
+Our master of science in nursing program offers specialization options that include health systems leadership, advanced practice specialties in nurse midwifery, pediatric primary care, pediatric acute care, adult-older adult primary care, and adult-older adult acute care.
 Post-master's certificate programs are available in these specializations as well as in family nurse practitioner.

 The Direct Entry Master of Science in Nursing program for non-nursing graduates is a full-time, accelerated, 18-month program designed for individuals who hold baccalaureate degrees in fields other than nursing.
 Located near the heart of downtown Milwaukee, the 75-credit program builds upon previous, broad educational preparation and provides an intense, accelerated and specialized nursing curriculum with focused course work, hands-on learning, and clinical practice.
 To help students succeed, our faculty and staff offer their support every step of the way.

-Our program prepares graduates to take the National Council Licensure Exam (NCLEX), Clinical Nurse Leader certification exam, and to begin a successful career in an advanced health care setting after earning their master of science degree in nursing.
+Our program prepares graduates to take the National Council Licensure Exam (NCLEX) and to begin a successful careers as registered nurses after earning their Master of Science in Nursing.

 Our program facilitates students who have an associate degree in nursing and also have a bachelor's degree in a discipline other than nursing to complete a master of science in nursing degree.